Ludwii/loadbalancer/ruby/loadbalancer/README.md

 ## Components

-this diagramm depicts components of the load balancer:
+this diagram depicts components of the load balancer:

 ![Component Diagram](../../doc/component_diagram_loadbalancer_only.png)
 - **Server:** this component defines a backend server struct.
 It also provides helper functions methods to create a new servers, get its address, and check its health status by attempting a TCP connection within a specified timeout.